Dan Marino: Personal life

 In 1985, Marino married Claire D. Veazey (born c.
 1962) of Mt.
-Lebanon, Pennsylvania at St. Regis Catholic Church, across the street from the home of Marino's parents.
+Lebanon, Pennsylvania, at St. Regis Catholic Church, across the street from the home of Marino's parents.
 The couple have six children together.

+Through his sister Cindi, Marino is brother-in-law to longtime KDKA radio personality Larry Richert, who currently serves as the announcer for the Pittsburgh Steelers at Acrisure Stadium in addition to his radio duties and was once a meteorologist for KDKA-TV when the radio & TV stations were both owned by Group W. Along with former WDVE personality Jim Krenn, Marino and Richert co-own Yinzer Dogs, a hot dog stand that started off as a food truck before opening a permanent location in suburban Cranberry Township with plans to open a 2nd location in the Strip District before the 2026 NFL draft scheduled to take place in Pittsburgh.

 Marino was awarded an honorary doctorate degree in broadcast journalism by his alma mater, the University of Pittsburgh, in 2005.
 He delivered the commencement speech at the university's 2008 graduation ceremony.

 In January 2013, Marino admitted to fathering a child with CBS employee Donna Savattere in 2005, a fact he only shared with his wife.
 He previously paid Savattere several million dollars to keep the news of their daughter from the public.

 NFL records

 This list documents records set by Marino, some of which have since been tied or broken.